Braving the Storm: Quantifying Disk-wide Ionized Outflows in the Large Magellanic Cloud with ULLYSES: Data: UV Absorption

 We calculate ion column densities based on the apparent optical depth method (AOD; \citealt{Savage91, Savage96}).
 The AOD method can also be used to test whether a stellar continuum is placed correctly, which we describe as follows.
 For an ion line with normalized fluxes of $I_n(v)$\footnote{For some STIS spectra from the ULLYSES DR5, when a line is saturated, the fluxes near the line center appear to be lower than the errors at the same velocities.
 In this case, we replace those fluxes with the corresponding error values in the AOD calculation.}, its apparent column density as a function of velocity is,

 where $f$ is the oscillator strength, $\lambda$ the rest wavelength in unit of \AA, and $\tau_a(v)$ the apparent optical depth smeared by an instrumental broadening profile.

 We adopt a fixed velocity range of $[v_{\rm min}, v_{\rm max}]=[175, 375]~\kms$ to measure the integrated ion column densities of the LMC.
-We set $v_{\rm min}=175~\kms$ to avoid contamination from a foreground high-velocity cloud (HVC) at $v\sim90-175~\kms$ within 13.3 kpc from the Sun \citep[see Figure \ref{fig:lmc_sketch};][]{lehner09, richter15, werner15, roman-duval19}.
-Figure \ref{fig:spec_example} shows two examples where in one case (left panel) the absorption from the HVC and the LMC can be clearly distinguished near $v=175~\kms$, while in the other case (right panel) the two structures blend mildly together near $v=175~\kms$.
-We have checked all reliable \SII, \SiIV, and \CIV\ normalized lines and confirmed that along most sight lines (82/91 for \SII, 34/44 for \SiIV, and 49/71 for \CIV) the HVC and LMC absorption can be well separated\footnote{We quantify whether the HVC and the LMC absorption are well separated by measuring the mean absorption flux of an ion line (\SII\ 1253, \SiIV\ 1393, \CIV\ 1402) over a velocity range of $v=175\pm5~\kms$.
-If the mean flux is more than 80\% of the continuum flux, such as the case in the left panels of Figure \ref{fig:spec_example}, we consider the line to have well separated HVC and LMC absorption. } at $\sim175~\kms$ -- the spectra shown in the left panels are more common.
+The left bound is chosen to avoid contamination from a foreground high-velocity cloud (HVC) at $v\sim90-175~\kms$ within 13.3 kpc from the Sun \citep[see Figure \ref{fig:lmc_sketch};][]{lehner09, richter15, werner15, roman-duval19}.
+And the right bound is chosen such that the integration range is wide enough to cover the entire LMC absorption.
+Figure \ref{fig:spec_example} shows two examples where in one case (left panel) the absorption from the foreground HVC and the LMC can be clearly distinguished near $v=175~\kms$, while in the other case (right panel) the two structures blend mildly together near $v=175~\kms$.

+We quantify whether the HVC and the LMC absorption are well separated by measuring the mean absorption flux of an ion line (\SII\ 1253, \SiIV\ 1393, \CIV\ 1548) over a velocity range of $v=175\pm5~\kms$.
+If the mean flux is more than 80\% of the continuum flux, such as the case in the left panels of Figure \ref{fig:spec_example}, we consider the line to have well separated HVC and LMC absorption.
+We check all reliable \SII, \SiIV, and \CIV\ normalized lines and confirm that along most sight lines (82/91 for \SII, 34/44 for \SiIV, and 49/71 for \CIV) the HVC and LMC absorption can be well separated at $\sim175~\kms$ -- the spectra shown in the left panels are more common.
 Thus, setting $v_{\rm min}$ at $175~\kms$ minimizes contamination from the foreground HVC.
-The right bound, $v_{\rm max}=375~\kms$, is chosen such that the integration range is wide enough to cover the entire LMC absorption.

 The \SII, \SiIV, and \CIV\ doublets all have a doublet ratio of $f_1\lambda_1/f_2\lambda_2=2$, where the subscript 1 is for the stronger line and 2 for the weaker line.
 This means the integrated column density ratio of an ion doublet is: